mozilla/bleach/docs/clean.rst

 As a list
 ---------

-The ``attributes`` value can be a list, in which case the attributes are allowed for any tag.
+The ``attributes`` value can be a list which specifies the list of attributes allowed for any tag.

 For example: